An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

-Keeping dependencies up to date requires a lot of effort from developers, because of the rapid pace at which packages are updated, but also because these updates can lead to incompatible dependencies due to the introduction of \emph{breaking changes}.

-\citet{Bogart2021TOSEM} investigated the policies and practices of making and facing breaking changes in 18 software ecosystems.
-They observed that maintainers are frequently exposed to breaking changes, and that ecosystems differ in their approaches to breaking changes. \citet{Venturini2023} analysed dependency updates in 384 \npm packages and found that 11.7\% of them are impacted by breaking changes when upgrading dependencies to newer versions.
-They also found that 44\% of the dependency upgrades leading to a breaking change were supposed to be backward compatible and investigated the time it takes to address these backward incompatible changes.
-They observed that more than half of the backward incompatible updates are due to transitive dependencies, and that the usual mitigation strategy is either for the provider package to release a patch fixing the backward incompatibilities (usually within a week) or for the dependent packages to incorporate these backward incompatible changes in newer version of their packages (taking 4 months on average). \citet{Brito2020EMSE} carried out a mixed methods empirical study to understand why and how developers introduce breaking changes in libraries.
-The identified reasons for breaking changes were to support new features, simplify existing APIs, and improve maintainability.
+Keeping dependencies up to date requires much effort from developers, because of the rapid pace of package updates, but also because these updates can lead to \emph{backward incompatibilities} due to the introduction of \emph{breaking changes}. \citet{Bogart2021TOSEM} investigated the policies and practices of making and facing breaking changes in 18 software ecosystems.
+They observed that maintainers are frequently exposed to breaking changes, and that ecosystems differ in their approaches to breaking changes.
+Through a mixed methods empirical study \citet{Brito2020EMSE} analysed why and how developers introduce breaking changes in libraries.
+The identified reasons were to support new features, simplify existing APIs, and improve maintainability.
 They also identified a contrast between library producers and consumers in the perceived effort to overcome breaking changes.
 On the one side, according to the developers, the effort to adopt these breaking changes is generally limited.
 On the other side, nearly half of the questions related to breaking changes on StackOverflow are about how to integrate and overcome these breaking changes.

+\citet{Venturini2023} studied \emph{backward incompatibilities} introduced by breaking changes when upgrading \npm dependencies to newer versions.
+By analysing dependency updates in 384 \npm packages they found that 11.7\% of them lead to breaking changes, even though 44\% of these dependency upgrades were meant to be backward compatible.
+They observed that more than half of the backward incompatible updates are due to transitive dependencies, and that the usual mitigation strategy is either for the provider package to release a patch fixing the backward incompatibilities (usually within a week) or for the dependent packages to incorporate these backward incompatible changes in newer version of their packages (taking 4 months on average).
+In a similar vein, \citet{Jayasuriya2023ISSTA} studied the \maven ecosystem by analysing 142K+ direct dependencies of 18K+ \maven artifacts.
+71.6\% of the dependencies were outdated, and 11.6\% of the dependency upgrades applied to them resulted in breaking changes.
+Changes in transitive dependencies were a major factor for these breaking changes.